thinkful-ei-heron/spaced-repetition_Zac-Glaiza_client/README.md

 ## Project Name: Spaced-Repetition

+Use the spaced-repetition technique to learn twenty Latin words.
 It is a collaboration between Glaiza Wagner and Zacharia Lutz.

 - Live app  :   [Spaced-Repetition-Client] (...)